Under the Estonian Constitution, a maintenance obligation is a family’s duty to provide for its members who need assistance.

 As of 1 January 2017, a parent raising a child has the right to apply for a state maintenance allowance for the duration of judicial proceedings and enforcement procedures from the Social Insurance Board (Sotsiaalkindlustusamet).
 This maintenance allowance is temporary aid from the state for a parent who is raising and providing for a child alone.
 The state pays maintenance on behalf of the parent who is not paying maintenance, recovering the money from the non-paying parent at a later date.
 The state maintenance allowance is paid to a person in connection with court proceedings in a maintenance matter.
 The condition for receiving the state maintenance allowance is that the person must petition a court for payment of maintenance either under the expedited procedure in matters of a payment order or in an action.

-The maintenance allowance guarantees a child at least EUR 100 per month.
+The maintenance allowance guarantees a child up to EUR 100 per month.

 More information on applying for the allowance is available here.

 In order to obtain maintenance under Council Regulation (EC) No 4/2009, assistance can be obtained from the International Judicial Cooperation Division of the Ministry of Justice.

 To apply for maintenance in another country, an application for initiating a maintenance matter should be submitted to the International Judicial Cooperation Division at the Estonian Ministry of Justice and to the competent authority of the other country.
 A copy of the child(ren)’s birth certificate or court judgment establishing paternity should be appended.
 If paternity has not been established, this should be noted in the application sent to the other country.

 The International Judicial Cooperation Division at the Estonian Ministry of Justice can be contacted by telephone at +372 6 208 183 and +372 7153443 or by e-mail at firstname.lastname@example.org and email@example.com.